johnnymetz/johnny-metz-blog/content/posts/sort-django-queryset-with-custom-order.md

     objects = TodoQuerySet.as_manager()
 ```

-This allows us to write clean and compact queries:
+This allows us to write compact and easy to read queries:

 ```python
 # sort all todos